- Request Article »

 - Request Book » [Use for books, CDs, and DVDs/videos]

 - Request Excerpt » [Use for a portion of a book, play or short story]

 The library offers two types of access for Course Reserves:

 - Reserve Desk Access (main desk of library)

 Online forms may be submitted at any time and are the preferred request method.
 However, paper forms are also available at the main desk.
 A separate reserve form should be completed for each item and for each excerpt within a book.
 Forms from previous terms should not be reused.
 It is important to fill out each form in entirety, including bibliographic information for excerpts.
 Incomplete forms require further interaction and may result in additional processing time.

 All items on Electronic or Print Reserve must conform to copyright law.
 Specific questions about reserve items and copyright should be directed to LeAnn Dean.

-Print Course Reserves are held at the main desk and are available for check out for two, four, 24, or 72 hours.
+Print Course Reserves are held at the main desk and are available for check out for 3 hours or days.
 Fines are applicable on items returned late.
 In addition to finding information about print reserves through the Research Guide listing, they are also included in Pounce (either by author or title of the work).

 Searching for Course Reserve Items

 A combined list of both print and electronic reserve items for a course is available by clicking on the Course Reserves tab in the center box of the library’s home page.
 Choose “Course Reserves” to search for items by instructor name, course name or course number.
 Choose the "Research Guides" alphabetical list to identify course reserve listings within specific course research guides.
 Print and Electronic reserves will be combined into one list within each course reserves guide